Some Romantic Movies

 4. It Should Happen To You (1954)

 One of the many movies I would never have seen if it wasn’t for stumbling over it online.
 I think this is really cute.
 And the part where they are going round the roundabout cracked me up.
 Judy Holliday plays Gladys Glover a woman who wants to make a name for herself and is tired of paying her dues.
-So when through a strange set of circumstances, she gets a chance to use several prominent billboards throughout the city she plasters her name of them.
+So when through a strange set of circumstances, she gets a chance to use several prominent billboards throughout the city she plasters her name over them.
 Jack Lemon is a documentary film maker who doesn’t care so much about fame, but his interest in Gladys grows and grows.

 5. Ascenseur pour l’échafaud (1958)